0x3333/light_timeout/README.md

 # Light Timeout

-A Home Assistant custom component that automatically turns off configured lights after a user-defined timeout.
-When a light is turned on, a timer starts; if the timeout expires, the light is switched off.
+A Home Assistant custom integration that automatically turns off configured lights after a user-defined timeout—optionally gated by custom Jinja2 template conditions.
+When a light is turned on and the user-specified condition evaluates to `true`, a timer starts; when the timer expires the light is switched off.
 The timer is cancelled if the light is manually turned off or renewed if the light’s state is modified (e.g., brightness change).
 Each light has its own independent timer.

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/0x3333/light_timeout)
 [![GitHub Release](https://img.shields.io/github/release/0x3333/light_timeout.svg)](https://github.com/0x3333/light_timeout/releases)